Concordium/concordium-net-sdk/README.md

 ### Using the raw client API

-The entire [Concordium Node GRPC API V2](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) is exposed through minimal wrappers of classes that model the interface types and services as they were generated from the protocol buffer schema definitions using the [`Grpc.Tools`](https://www.nuget.org/packages/Grpc.Tools/) and [`Grpc.Net.Client`](https://www.nuget.org/packages/Grpc.Net.Client) packages.
+The entire [Concordium Node gRPC API V2](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) is exposed through minimal wrappers of classes that model the interface types and services as they were generated from the protocol buffer schema definitions using the [`Grpc.Tools`](https://www.nuget.org/packages/Grpc.Tools/) and [`Grpc.Net.Client`](https://www.nuget.org/packages/Grpc.Net.Client) packages.
 These wrappers are defined in the [`RawClient`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Client.RawClient.html), instances of which can *only* be accessed through the [`Raw`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Client.ConcordiumClient.html#Concordium_Sdk_Client_ConcordiumClient_Raw) field of [`ConcordiumClient`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Client.ConcordiumClient.html) instances.

-As an example, the raw API call `GetAccountInfo` defined in the [Concordium Node GRPC API V2](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) takes as its input a GRPC message of the [AccountInfoRequest](https://developer.concordium.software/concordium-grpc-api/#concordium.v2.AccountInfoRequest) kind and expects a GRPC response of the [AccountInfo](https://developer.concordium.software/concordium-grpc-api/#concordium.v2.AccountInfo) kind.
+As an example, the raw API call `GetAccountInfo` defined in the [Concordium Node gRPC API V2](https://developer.concordium.software/concordium-grpc-api/#v2%2fconcordium%2fservice.proto) takes as its input a gRPC message of the [AccountInfoRequest](https://developer.concordium.software/concordium-grpc-api/#concordium.v2.AccountInfoRequest) kind and expects a gRPC response of the [AccountInfo](https://developer.concordium.software/concordium-grpc-api/#concordium.v2.AccountInfo) kind.
 This method can be invoked through [`RawClient.GetAccountInfo`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Client.RawClient.html#Concordium_Sdk_Client_RawClient_GetAccountInfo_Concordium_Grpc_V2_AccountInfoRequest_) by supplying an instance of its corresponding generated type for [`AccountInfoRequest`](https://developer.concordium.software/concordium-grpc-api/#concordium.v2.AccountInfoRequest).
 In the following, we wish to retrieve the information of an account in the last finalized block:

 ```csharp
 using Concordium.Grpc.V2;